 When will McDonald & Dodds be back for episode 3?

 While there are three episodes in season two of McDonald & Dodds, we'll have a little while to wait until the third episode.

-ITV has yet to confirm an air date, but it’s expected to air later this year.
+ITV has yet to confirm an air date, but it's expected to air later this year.
 We'll keep this page updated with any news.

 What is McDonald & Dodds about?

 As ITV puts it: "Set in picturesque Bath, the series pairs feisty DCI McDonald, who has recently transferred from London’s Met Police, with the unassuming DS Dodds, who has been happy in the background for most of his working life.
 To McDonald’s surprise they form an unexpectedly effective crime solving partnership."